scott-griffiths/bitformat/doc/bitstring_comparison.rst

 A new library could run fast and break the API as much as it wanted.
 If things worked out then perhaps the new features could be added to ``bitstring`` at a later date.

 What I found when I started with this approach was that I was continually wanting to rewrite parts of ``bitstring``, updating design decisions that were made by a much younger version of myself working with a much older version of Python.
 I ended up importing a large chunk of the bitstring code and rewriting so much of it that it became clear I was writing a replacement (or competitor) rather than an extension.

+The :class:`Format` and related classes are the most immature part of ``bitformat`` at present, with some notable features still not implemented.